Supercharge Your SEO with Edge Caching: A Technical Guide

 To assess the effectiveness of your edge caching implementation, focus on these key performance indicators (KPIs):

 - Cache Hit Ratio: This is the percentage of requests served directly from the cache, rather than the origin server.
 A high cache hit ratio means your edge servers are effectively delivering content, reducing latency and improving speed.
-For instance, a CDN provider aims for a high cache hit ratio to ensure content is served quickly to users [Global Network].
+For instance, if 90 out of 100 requests are served from the cache, the cache hit ratio is 90%, meaning users experience significantly faster loading times.

 - Origin Server Load: Monitor the load on your origin server to see how much edge caching is reducing the strain.
 A significant reduction indicates that edge servers are handling a substantial portion of the traffic.
 An origin shield can protect the origin server from overload by designating specific edge servers to fetch content.